Uniformly perfect sets, Hausdorff dimension, and conformal capacity: Introduction

-The explicit bounds we obtain in this paper depend on the above result of Sugawa, given here with a modified form of the constant $\beta.$ Moreover, we also apply ideas from the work of Reshetnyak \cite{R1,R2} and Martio \cite{M}, see also Remark \ref{Cartan}, but now the constants are explicit which is crucial for what follows.
+The explicit bounds we obtain in this paper depend on the above result of Sugawa, however, we prove it here with the above refined form of the constant $\beta.$ Moreover, we also apply ideas from the work of Reshetnyak \cite{R1,R2} and Martio \cite{M}, see also Remark \ref{Cartan}, but now the constants are explicit which is crucial for what follows.
 In the study of uniformly perfect sets, similar methods were also applied by J\"arvi and Vuorinen \cite[Thm 4.1, p.
 522]{JV96}.
 Our results here yield explicit constants for several characterizations of uniform perfectness such as the following main result.

 \begin{thm} Let $E\in\UP_n(c)$ for some $0<c<1.$ Then for every $a\in E,~ a\ne\infty,$ and all $r \in (0, d(E))$ the following lower bound for the conformal capacity ${\rm cap}(a,E,r)$ of the condenser $(B^n(a,2r), E \cap \overline{B}^n(a,r))$ holds